arielb0/scull_suite_backend/README.md

 ## Key Learnings

 - Design and manage a data persistence layer using an ORM.
-- Best practices to organize backend code using a layered architecture, separation of concerns and modular design.
+- Apply best practices to organize backend code using a layered architecture, separation of concerns and modular design.
 - Deploy a production-ready application, separating the application server from HTTP handling.
 - Design, document and expose RESTful API endpoints.
 - Apply JWT-based authentication in stateless API.